 • Player pricing: Do you draft or auction players, and do you keep players in the round they are picked, the auction price you paid, or are prices irrelevant?

-• Contract length: Is there a limitation on the number of seasons you can keep a player, and is there annual price inflation?
+• Length of contract: Is there a limitation on number of seasons you can keep a player, and is there annual price inflation?

-This is the player valuation formula I used:
+This is the player valuation formula I use: